 Likely, with little or no understanding of the severity of the crimes committed by Leonard Peltier, President Biden released Peltier to home confinement on the Turtle Mountain Indian Reservation.
 Biden set an all-time record totaling 4,236 commutations and pardons based on this singular presidential authority.
-Time and history will judge Biden’s actions, his many highly questionable ‘decisions’ and at least one that remains forever unforgiveable.
+Time and history will judge Biden’s actions, his many highly questionable ‘decisions’ and at least one that remains forever unforgivable.

 February 18th witnessed a smirking fist-pumping felon leaving federal prison, slithering away from concrete walls and confining rules.
 Nevertheless, he was given a reminder that day of why he spent many additional years in custody; given a gift that lasted a very long time https://shorturl.at/6nZao.
 Peltier was never paroled!